kfl/adventofcode_2024/notes.md

 choices for internal data structures in Dijkstra's algorithm.

-**December 30, 2024:** Added faster algorithm for part 2 that uses `scanl`.
+**December 30, 2024:** Added faster algorithm for part 2 that uses `foldl'`.
 It keeps track of the current shortest path and only find a new path when a new obstacle falls on the current shortest path.
 It brings the running time under 1s.